aptible/support/source/quickstart/python/django.md

     # WORKDIR /app/YOUR_APP

-Here is a sample Procfile for a Django app, logging to stderr:
+Here is a sample Procfile for a Django app, logging to stderr (note: `gunicorn` should be added to your `requirements.txt`):

     # Procfile
     web: gunicorn myproject.wsgi --log-file - --bind="0.0.0.0:$PORT"